Krishnakripavm96/Power-BI--D-mart/README.md

 **Key Areas Covered:**

-Brand Performance:
+1.Brand Performance:

 Highlights top and bottom-performing brands to understand consumer preferences and market penetration.
-Category Contributions:
+2.Category Contributions:

 Provides insights into the sales quantities across different product categories, showcasing dominant sectors such as groceries and packaged foods.

-Geographical Insights:
+3.Geographical Insights:

 Analyzes sales distribution across cities and states, identifying hotspots of high consumer activity.

-Price Analysis:
+4.Price Analysis:

 Compares market and selling prices to reveal pricing strategies and their effectiveness in driving sales.
-Sub-Category Insights:
+5.Sub-Category Insights:

 Breaks down contributions from sub-categories like beverages and snacks, offering granular visibility into consumer buying habits.